Setup

 Connector aliases (thin wrappers around setup guardrail)

-Each alias pre-fills the connector flag and inherits every guardrail option.
+Each alias pre-fills setup guardrail --connector <name> and inherits every guardrail option.
 Pass --mode observe to run any of them in audit-only mode.
+On a host with another hook connector already active, the setup flow can add the new connector to the roster instead of replacing the old one.

 setup openclaw